 Dr Dene Wright

-- Research Associate (Archaeology)
+- Research Affiliate (Archaeology)

 My research, as a lithic specialist, centres on the Mesolithic of Scotland with a particular focus on west central Scotland.
 The structure of my research develops and incorporates Deleuzian theoretical approaches to:

 - The concepts of repetition, difference and becoming;

 - Identity and group identities as philosophical constructs in Archaeology;